pixelmatix/smartmatrix-docs/docs/start.md

 * [Teensyduino](http://www.pjrc.com/teensy/td_download.html) - only version 1.17

 Before continuing, use the blink example in the Arduino IDE to verify you can compile and run a sketch on your Teensy 3.1.

+TODO: add instructions on installation of library, and running example sketch